ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 * **4**. **Point Fields**
   When checked, the documents that contain these fields will be visible as marker points on the map.
 * **5**. **Regions**
-  Show or Hide circle/polygon search regions.
+  Show or Hide circular/polygonal search regions.

 {PANEL/}

-{PANEL: Additional Examples}
+{PANEL: Examples}

+## Circular Region Example

 The following query locates companies in **two separate circular regions**.

+{INFO: }
-Each region is given its own color (up to 5 colors) in the spatial map view.
+When multiple regions are defined, they are given different colors in the spatial map view.
+{INFO/}

+{CODE-BLOCK:JSON}
+from Companies
+where
+spatial.within(
+    spatial.point(Address.Location.Latitude, Address.Location.Longitude),
+    spatial.circle(200, 45.5137863, -122.675375, 'miles')
+    )
+or
+spatial.within(
+    spatial.point(Address.Location.Latitude, Address.Location.Longitude),
+    spatial.circle(200, 37.7774357, -122.418, 'miles')
+    )
+{CODE-BLOCK/}

 ![Figure 13.
 Multiple Regions](images/spatial-map-view-query-13.png "Figure 13.
 Multiple Regions")

----
+## Polygonal Region Example

-The following query searches for companies within the boundaries of a **polygon**-shape region.
+The following query searches for companies within the boundaries of a **polygonal** (polygon-shaped) region.

-* Polygon coordinates must be provided in a [counterclockwise](../../../../indexes/querying/spatial#advanced-search) order.
+* The polygon's coordinates must be provided in a [counterclockwise](../../../../indexes/querying/spatial#advanced-search) order.
-* The first and last coordinates mark the same location to form a closed area.
+* The first and last coordinates must mark the same location to form a closed region.
 * You can use [tools like this one](https://www.keene.edu/campus/maps/tool/) to draw a polygon on the world map and copy the coordinates to your query.